ArenT1981/ArenT-portfolio/README.md

 - [Agent Maze Searcher](./agent-maze-searcher)

 A program written in **Scheme/Racket** that reads in a maze/2D world input from a file, and then presents a valid solution path to the destination/treasure (if it exists).
+Needs refactoring.

 - [Algorithms](./algorithms)